pablom11/Data-Engineering-Projects/02-Simple-Airflow-ETL/README.md

 ## Summary 🚀

 This project is a simple airflow ETL which was deployed utilizing AWS Managed Workflows for Apache Airflow (MWAA).
-In the solution, data was extracted from Rapid Football API, it was processed with a simple python ETL, orchestrated with an airflow DAG and stored in a S3 bucket after normalization.
+In the solution, data was extracted from Rapid Football API, it was processed with a simple python ETL, orchestrated with an airflow DAG and stored in a S3 bucket after applying simple data transformations.

 ---
 ## Objectives 🎯